Frequently Asked Questions1. What do you do?

 Conservationist-Author-Innkeeer-Student-Teacher-Spouse-Photographer-Philosopher-Muffin Baker-Recycler-Bioneer . . . .

 Our lives and our work - what it is that we "do" - doesn't fit into a neat package.
 Passions blend, interests overlap, and traditional notions of "work" and "play" merge.
-Likewise, our personal values are the core ingredient of everything we do: locating a bathroom tile made from recycled auto-windshield glass for the B&B; educating folks about sustainable wood use in nestbox building through our work with the North American Bluebird Society; serving Equal Exchange organic shade-grown coffee to our guests and visitors in hand-crafted Inn Serendiptiy mugs.
+Likewise, our personal values are the core ingredient of everything we do: locating a bathroom tile made from recycled auto-windshield glass for the B&B; helping foster and support a nation of ecopreneurs eager to thrive in the emerging restoration economy; hand-weeding our gardens; preparing seasonal, fresh and organic breakfasts for our guests; serving Equal Exchange organic shade-grown coffee to our guests and visitors in hand-crafted Inn Serendiptiy mugs.

 At one point in our life, we had confused purpose with profits and ignored our personal values as we commuted to and profited from mainstream corporate jobs.
 Not for long.
 As the sterile cubicle sucked our soul dry, we knew we had to change.
 Change our lifestyle, our livelihood, our lunch options.
 Today we have evolved - and continue to evolve - at a place based on the five acres we share with the rest of nature and where we try to make mindful choices that let our values and commitment to the Seventh Generation permeate both our business pursuits and our daily lives.
 Living closer to the land, eating lower on the food chain, participating in our community.
 Every day is Earth Day, or Christmas Day, or ...